alexbluesman/yocto-templates/README.md

-This repo contains various templates for Yocto packages.
+This template is for project based on autotools.